 - To Fight Climate Change, Fitchburg Resident Will Pay City $50K to Preserve Trees – WBUR.org

 Environmental scientist and resident of Fitchburg, Massachusetts, Ralph Baker, offered to pay the city a whopping $50,000 in exchange for the council’s promise to “leave 205 acres of city-owned forested land untouched for the next 30 years.”
 This bold and brilliant decision is one that Baker says will ultimately help fight climate change.”

 - Environmentalists win in court over gas drilling in forests – TRIB Live

 Environmentalists in Pennsylvania, rejoice!
 A new Pennsylvania court decision regarding the use of public natural resources “could make it more difficult to lease state forests for oil and gas drilling, and could force governments to be more careful about allowing development that would damage public lands, wildlife, groundwater, rivers and air quality.”

 What’s New at American Forests?

-This article features our very own Rebecca Turner, senior director of programs and policy, and her shared expertise regarding federal budget cuts which significantly affect national forests and their maintenance.
+This article features our very own Rebecca Turner, chief strategy officer, and her shared expertise regarding federal budget cuts which significantly affect national forests and their maintenance.
 She says, “When you can’t access the forests, it’s much harder to enjoy them.”